If you have ever tried using nootropics or at least searched for it on google, I am sure the word “racetam” must have come up a couple of times.

 How Does it Work?

-As a member of the racetam family, MKC-231 impacts the levels of the neurotransmitter acetylcholine (ACh) in the brain.
+As a member of the racetam family, MKC-231 works by affecting the levels of the neurotransmitter acetylcholine (ACh) in the brain.

-If you have taken a racetam nootropic before you are likely well versed in the numerous roles played by ACh.
+If you have taken a racetam nootropic before, you are likely to be well-versed with the numerous roles played by ACh.
 For those that aren’t so familiar, ACh is involved in memory formation, logical thinking, focus, and numerous other cognitive functions.

 High-affinity choline uptake (HACU) is known to be the rate-limiting step of ACh synthesis.
-Coluracetam exerts many of its benefits through increasing HACU, and thus improving cholinergic hypofunction.
-This boost in choline facilitates the synthesis and release of ACh in the central nervous system.
-These effects were seen in both in vivo studies on rats and in vitro studies.
-(3,4)
+Therefore, Coluracetam exerts many of its benefits through increasing HACU and thus improving cholinergic hypofunction.
+This boost in choline uptake facilitates the synthesis and release of ACh in the central nervous system.
+These effects were seen in both in vivo studies on rats and in vitro studies (2,3).

-One study dove deep to discover how exactly this drug was increasing HACU.
-What they found was that Coluracetam increases the numbers of cloned high-affinity choline transporters at the synaptic membrane.
-(4)
+One study dove deeper to discover how exactly this drug was increasing HACU.
+What they found was that Coluracetam increases the numbers of cloned high-affinity choline transporters at the synaptic membrane (3).

-This drug may even provide benefits lasting longer than the period of time during which you take the drug thanks to its effects on the choline transporter regulation system.
-(2)
+This drug may even provide benefits lasting longer than the period of time during which you take the drug owing to its effects on the choline transporter regulation system (4).

-In a human study on depression that was never published, it was discovered that Coluracetam helps with the neurogenesis, helping new neurons to differentiate and survive.
-(8)
+In a human study on depression that was never published, it was discovered that Coluracetam helps with neurogenesis, helping new neurons to differentiate and survive (5).

 Depression and Anxiety

-In the only human study yet carried out, it was found that Coluracetam may help some patients who suffer from both depression and anxiety.
-(8)
+In the only human study yet carried out, it was found that Coluracetam may help patients who suffer from both depression and anxiety (5).

-In a Phase IIa clinical trial that was never published, 101 patients with both major depressive disorder (MDD) and anxiety underwent a six-week, randomized, double-blind, and placebo-controlled study to determine if BCI-540 helped to relieve these symptoms.
+In a Phase IIa clinical trial that was never published, 101 patients with both major depressive disorder (MDD) and anxiety took part in a six-week, randomized, double-blind, and placebo-controlled study to determine if BCI-540 helped to relieve their symptoms.

 It was found that treatment with this compound resulted in a significant improvement for patients with major depressive disorder (MDD) and generalized anxiety disorder (GAD).
-These benefits occurred without impacting serotonin levels as do the most common type of antidepressants on the market today, selective serotonin reuptake inhibitors (SSRIs).
+These benefits occurred without impacting serotonin levels unlike the most common type of antidepressants available on the market today, such as selective serotonin reuptake inhibitors (SSRIs).

 ChAT is an enzyme critical to the production of ACh.
-If this same benefit is found in humans, Coluracetam may hold promise as a therapeutic drug for the treatment
+If this same benefit is found in humans, Coluracetam may hold promise as a therapeutic drug for Schizophrenia.

-Patents for this drug claim that it promotes neurogenesis, or the growth or new nerve cells.
+Patents for this drug claim that it promotes neurogenesis or the growth of new nerve cells.
 It is not yet fully understood how it does so, however it may be related to the boost of ACh in the hippocampus.
-(10)
+(11)